-The Teacher Education Program is accredited by the National Council for Accreditation of Teacher Education and is approved by the Kansas State Department of Education through December 31, 2023.
+The Teacher Education Program is approved by the Kansas State Department of Education through December 31, 2029.

-The Psychological Services major with concentration in Addictions Counseling meets the educational requirements for licensure.
+The Psychological Services major with concentration in Addictions Counseling meets the educational state requirements for licensure through the Kansas Behavioral Sciences Regulatory Board (KS-BRSB).